 Courtney Rein has been teaching at the Prison University Project since 2015.
-In 2018, she co-authored a paper with College Program student David “Solo” Bennett for our inaugural academic conference, and worked closely with Program Clerk James King on developing a curriculum about mass incarceration for high school students.
-We asked Courtney a few questions to learn more about what brings her to this work and what she has gotten out of it.
+In 2018, she co-authored a paper with student David “Solo” Bennett for our inaugural academic conference, and worked closely with Program Clerk James King on developing a curriculum about mass incarceration for her high school students.
+We asked Courtney a few questions to learn more about what brings her to this work and what she has learned from it.

 Tell us about yourself.

 I’m a high school English teacher (20 years this fall!), an East Coast transplant who’s found the California climate much more conducive to living out my hopes and values.
 From trails in the Presidio, to Green Apple Books in the Inner Richmond, San Francisco has been a generous home to me for the last fourteen years.

 What’s been the most surprising thing about teaching at San Quentin?

 The depth of critical thinking that takes place in Prison University Project classrooms—and on the Yard, for that matter—astounds me.
 Prison University Project students bring powerful life experiences and a spirit of self-reflection to their education, and they grapple with ideas and readings in ways that blend their own wisdom alongside intellectual interpretation.
 The result is a kind of engagement that I haven’t encountered anywhere else.
 Whether reading bell hooks’ “Understanding Patriarchy” or a short story by Ursula Le Guin, their reactions are remarkable for the profundity and unsettling truths they unearth.
 Perhaps it shouldn’t be surprising, given the decades of time some of our students have served, but their patience—with themselves and with each other—is also very moving to me.
 When it comes to conquering essay structure or developing confidence in your written voice, progress can seem slow at times, and our students offer one another incredible support and help along the way.

 What are some of the biggest challenges you face as an instructor?